joaopsys/NowStreaming/README.md

 If you don't want to receive notifications, you can always disable them by right clicking the NowStreaming icon and clicking Options.

 Advanced Steps:
-- You can synchronize the streamers you're following on Twitch, with NowStreaming!
+- You can import your Twitch following list to Now Streaming!
-- Hit the Sync with Twitch Button
+- Hit the Import from Twitch Button
 - Enter your Twitch username
 - Submit